 4. You will receive a Student Aid Report (SAR) two to four weeks after you submit your FAFSA.
 If you have not received your SAR within four weeks, check your application status.
 Review your SAR and if corrections need to be made, contact the office of financial assistance at Simpson College.
 If there are no corrections to be made, keep the report for your records.
 SAR data is transmitted electronically to Simpson and is used to calculate your financial aid eligibility.

 5. Simpson College may request additional information or forms.
 Make sure you respond promptly to avoid delays in receiving your financial aid.
 One out of three applications is selected for review in a process called “verification.”
 If your application is selected, don’t be alarmed.
 The process will require you to provide Simpson with a copy of your and/or your parent(s) signed federal tax forms and a verification worksheet.
 Please comply with the request promptly.
-If you have questions concerning verification, contact the office of financial assistance.
+If you have questions concerning verification, contact the office of financial aid.

 6. After Simpson has processed your application, you will receive an award letter that outlines your financial aid package.
 Review your award letter carefully and make sure you understand the terms of the awards being offered.
 For example, some grants may require you to live on campus or maintain a certain grade point average.
 Remember to return a signed copy of your award letter to the office of financial assistance at Simpson College.
-Please remember, we are only a phone call away if you need any assistance understanding the terms and conditions of your financial assistance award.
+Please remember, we are only a phone call away if you need any assistance understanding the terms and conditions of your financial aid award.

 7. If you intend to take out loans, an additional application or promissory note may be needed.
 Your award letter will notify you of the loans for which you qualify and the amount you are eligible to borrow.